 Statistics and Research

 - Emergency Department Visits Involving Nonmedical Use of Central Nervous System Stimulants among Adults Aged 18 to 34 Increased between 2005 and 2011 (Substance Abuse and Mental Health Services Administration) - PDF

-- Popping Pills: Prescription Drug Abuse in America (National Institute on Drug Abuse) - PDF
+- What Is the Scope of Prescription Drug Misuse in the United States?
+(National Institute on Drug Abuse) Also in Spanish